British operator picks up €500m contract to run Dublin Airport outlets

 “Ireland has a thriving food and drink scene and with this new partnership with SSP Dublin Airport will be able to offer some really exciting Irish concepts to the travelling public,” said Dublin Airport managing director Vincent Harrison.

 Almost 100,000 passengers use the facility on a daily basis and the more than 4,000sq m that has been tendered will offer substantial footfall considering there are about 19,000 staff based on the campus.
-Some of the units that went to tender included the Alcock and Brown and the Garden Terrace in Terminal 1, Burger King in T1 and 2, the Slaney Bar and the Chocolate Lounge in T2 and the Gate Clock in pier three.
+Some of the units that went to tender included the Alcock and Brown and the Garden Terrace in Terminal 1, Harvest Market in Terminal 2, the Slaney Bar and the Chocolate Lounge in T2 and the Gate Clock in pier three.

 Bespoke line up